okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-upgrade-mfa-enroll-policy/index.md

 > **Note:** Password Policy recovery authenticator settings supersedes the authenticator settings in an MFA Enrollment Policy.
 For example, if the Phone authenticator is `Optional` or `Disabled` for the MFA Enrollment Policy, but `Required` for the Password Policy, then phone enrollment is required for the password recovery flow.

-See the [Password Policy](/docs/reference/api/policy/#password-policy) API and [Configure password policies](https://help.okta.com/okta_help.htm?type=oie&id=csh-configure-password) for details on how to configure the Password Policy in the Admin Console.
+See [password policy](/docs/reference/api/policy/#password-policy) and [Configure password policies](https://help.okta.com/okta_help.htm?type=oie&id=csh-configure-password) for details on how to configure the password policy in the Admin Console.

 ## Get MFA Enrollment Policies